 In Boston Common, the Frog Pond turns into a festive skating rink, which was once a place to find the famous swan boats during warmer months.

 By the way, it’s worth staying in town through the week after Christmas too, as Boston has a great New Years party too called First Night.

 Tons of ice sculptures, fireworks, performances and more are accessible to the public, no matter how cold the weather is outside.

 Christmas in New York City, New York

 Talek Nantes, Travels With Talek

-New York City during the holidays is a magical time.
+New York City is one of the absolute best places to celebrate Christmas in the USA.
 5th Avenue is festooned with multi-colored twinkling lights wrapped around trees.
 Animated characters populate the large store windows and the aroma of roasting chestnuts wafts through the crowded streets.

 The city puts on a special show during this time.
 In a town full of unique attractions and activities, winter brings out the best of them.
-Some special activities include: